dasmiq/passim/README.md

 locations in the underlying text of the reused passage.
 See [Marking Locations inside Documents](#locations) below.

+The default input and output format is JSON.
+Use the `--input-format parquet` and `--output-format parquet` to use the compressed Parquet format, which can speed up later processing.

+If, in addition to the clusters, you want to output pairwise alignments between all matching passages, invoke passim with the `--pairwise` flag.
+These alignments will be in the `align.json` or `align.parquet`, depending on which output format you choose.

 Some useful parameters are:

 Parameter | Default value | Description